rtrlib/handbook/source/intro.rst

 the client end (i.e., routers) and the proposed prefix origin validation scheme.
-The RTRlib provides functions to establish a connection to a single or multiple trusted caches using TCP or SSH transport connections, and further allows to determine the validation state of a prefix to origin AS relations.
+The RTRlib provides functions to establish a connection to a single or multiple trusted caches using TCP or SSH transport connections, and further allows to determine the validation state of prefix to origin AS relations.

-The figure below shows a typical RPKI deployment, where trusted cache server collects ROAs from global RPKI repositories of RIRs, such as RIPE and APNIC.
+The figure below shows a typical RPKI deployment, where trusted cache server collect ROAs from global RPKI repositories of RIRs, such as RIPE and APNIC.
-Each local RPKI cache periodically updates and verifies the stored ROAs, and pushes this preprocessed data to connected BGP routers using the RTR protocol.
+Each local RPKI cache periodically updates and verifies the stored ROAs, and pushes this preprocessed data to connected RPKI enabled BGP routers using the RTR protocol.

 .. image:: ../images/rpki-rtr-overview.jpg

 Further Reading
 ===============

+Detailed insights on the RTRlib implementation, its performance, and the utilized standard protocols, can be found in the following references:

 - `USENIX CSET13`_: RTRlib: An Open-Source Library in C for RPKI-based Prefix Origin Validation
 - `RFC 6480`_ : An Infrastructure to Support Secure Internet Routing